Nutrition

 How Many Olives Should You Eat a Day?

-From you’re cooking with olive oil to adding olives to salads or even eating whole olives as a snack, your health will benefit.
-So, why not make it a goal to find more ways to enjoy olives?
+From cooking with olive oil to adding olives to salads or enjoying a few whole olives as a snack, your health can benefit when portions and sodium stay in check.
+So why not make it a goal to find a few more ways to enjoy olives?

 For even more ways to explore your favorite foods, check out other experiences happening on Cozymeal.